psychemedia/pentrich-uprising/12_leeds_mercury.md

 *Mr. George Holron* is a clothier; lives at Honley; deposed to a conversation with Dyson's wife, about Charles Charlesworth: she told the witness that he (Charlesworth) bad taken up her son, for taking a hang lock from a gate; and that she had been that morning and told him that he was the man to whom she had given the gun upon the door steps, and that it was nobody else.
 Witness saic, did not say that it was him, but that she had told him so.
 At another time she told the witness, that she thought she knew Sykes, Donkersley, and Shaw; and upon his asking her why she said before that she knew none of them, she replied, it was because she did not wish to have ill-will among her neighbours.
 He knows Sykes, Donkersley, and the two Oldhams, they have very good characters.

-*Rickard Littlewood* lives at Honley; conversed with Mrs. Dyson, the day after the robbery at their house; she said that she did not know any person that was there.
+*Richard Littlewood* lives at Honley; conversed with Mrs. Dyson, the day after the robbery at their house; she said that she did not know any person that was there.
 He saw her again in the course of that week; she repeated, that she did not know any of them.
 Has known Sykes from a boy, and never heard any thing bad of him.

 Cross-examined by Mr. Scarlett.
 Witness was not up that night (the 8th of June): did not hear of any thing until eight o'clock on the following morning: was not at all alarmed.
 He heard afterwards that there had been disturbances.
 Mrs. Dyson did not mention any thing of a man with his watstcoat inside out.